AlexFalappa/hmagen/README.md

 * Up to two `EOBrowseInformation` objects can be generated: thumbnail and quicklook
 * You can choose in detail which attributes (_Slots_) are to be generated
 * A classification can be generated too
+* Footprint can be restricted by a geographical bounding box (min/max lat/ton)
 * Import/Export of generation settings
 * Dialog for successful generation
 * Generation in worker thread with progress notification